Here are the things that our visitors ask most often.

 What's special about Island Barn?

-Peaceful sailing away from main roads and flight paths, easy launching from several access points (no bottlenecks), lots of pontoons so no need to fish out between races, good for spectating from the clubhouse, sailing 52 weeks a year, good racing competition at all abilities.
+Peaceful sailing away from main roads and flight paths, easy launching from several access points (no bottlenecks), lots of pontoons so no need to fish out between races, good for spectating from the clubhouse, busy social calendar off the water, sailing 52 weeks a year, friendly fridays for those who just wish to have some fun sailing, good racing competition at all abilities.
 What more could you ask?

 How do I join IBRSC?